 Our Investment Strategy

-Every Monday morning, our analysts perform in-depth research on the overall health of the market and on specific investments.
-Our analysts examine multiple indicators including, but not limited to:
+Each Monday morning, our Investment Committee performs in-depth research of the overall health of the market and on specific investments.
+This team examines multiple indicators including, but not limited to:

 - new highs and lows